 Certification Council: Recertification

-The Certification Council has overall responsibility for the recertification program, including the requirements and fees.
+The Certification Council has overall responsibility for the recertification program.
+Fees are set by the Certification Council as part of the Certification budget approved by the Board of Directors.
+Administration is the responsibility of the certification staff with oversight from the Certification Council Governing Body.
 Problems and requests for exceptions regarding recertification are referred to the Recertification Chair for consideration, and final approval by the Chair of the Certification Council.

-In order to maintain certification status, all LCCE educators must recertify every three years.
-Recertification dates are June 30 or December 31 of each year.
+In order to maintain certification status, all LCCE educators must recertify by December 31 every third year.
 Applicants must have 25 contact hours of continuing education applicable to childbirth and perinatal education completed within the last three years.
 Continuing education credit can be applied towards recertification during the three years immediately following conferred certification or previous recertification.

 Approved Continuing Education Providers